Roboy/ros2_roboy3_models/README.md

 # ros2_roboy3_models

 This package is based on [robots/roboy_upper_body](https://github.com/CARDSflow/robots/tree/master/roboy_upper_body) and it is the ROS2 update of this package.
-It contains cardsflow upper body robot.
+It contains the cardsflow upper body robot.
 It was created during the ROS2 update of the [kindyn](https://github.com/CARDSflow/kindyn/tree/main) package.

 ## Usage
 This package is used together with